Public-Address/docs/docs/source/newcampaign.rst

 •	Give yourself time to create your first campaign by using the scheduling function to send your emails the next day

-Creating your campaign
+**Creating your campaign**

+To get started, select 'New Campaign' from the Left Hand Side Navigation Bar.

-To create your campaign, you need to enter:
+To create a campaign, you need to enter:

 •	Campaign Name: An internal name for your campaign that will make sense to you and your colleagues – journalists don’t see this
 •	From: Select which email address you want to send your campaign from